Hvllvix/Hvllvix/README.md

 # Hi there, I'm Hvllvix

-I'm a data science and intelligent systems student with a focus on deterministic algorithms and deep learning architectures.
-Currently pursuing a Bachelor's degree at École Supérieure de Technologie de Guelmim, I leverage a strong foundation in intelligente systems to develop optimized solutions in Python.
+Bachelor's degree holder in data science and intelligent systems with a focus on deterministic algorithms and deep learning architectures.
+Open to work, collaborations, and connecting with interesting people.

 ---

 ## Academic Background
-* Bachelor in Data Science and Intelligent Systems: École Supérieure de Technologie de Guelmim (2026)
+* 2026 - Bachelor's degree in Data Science and Intelligent Systems
-* Brevet de Technicien Supérieur in Information Systems: Lycée d'Excellence de Guelmim (2025)
+* 2025 - Advanced Technician's Certificate in Information Systems
-* Baccalauréat in Physical Sciences: Lycée Bab Sahara de Guelmim (2023)
+* 2023 - High School Diploma in Physical Sciences

 ## Technical Proficiencies